MBTA key bus routes: 66

-The 66 Harvard Square–Nubian Station route, formerly a trolley line, begins at Nubian Square in Roxbury, and crosses the Southwest Corridor Park at Roxbury Crossing.
+The 66 Harvard Square–Nubian Station via Allston route, formerly a trolley line, begins at Nubian Square in Roxbury, and crosses the Southwest Corridor Park at Roxbury Crossing.
 The route follows Route 39 and the Green Line E branch on a short segment from Brigham Circle to the Boston city limits.
 Traveling via Harvard Street, this bus serves Brookline and Allston, diverting to Union Square (Allston) before following Cambridge Street and North Harvard Street and terminating at Harvard Square, Cambridge.
 It connects Nubian station on the Silver Line to Roxbury Crossing on the Orange Line; as well as Fenwood Rd, Mission Park, and Riverway on the Green Line E branch; Brookline Village on the Green Line D branch; Coolidge Corner on the Green Line C branch; Harvard Ave on the Green Line B branch; and Harvard on the Red Line.
 No changes to the route were proposed in the May and November 2022 network plans.
+In August 2024, northbound buses were rerouted into the Harvard Bus Tunnel.
+Service began operating about one hour longer on Friday and Saturday evenings effective August 24, 2025.